Radiologic Technology (AS Degree S1206)

 Upon successful completion of this program, a student will:

-• Critique images to determine diagnostic quality
+• Students will critique images to determine diagnostic quality.

-• Determine corrective measures for non-diagnostic images
+• Students will determine corrective measures for non-diagnostic images.

 Review Student Learning Outcomes (SLOs) for this program.